 Covering 140.6 miles of swim, bike and run is an impressive feat for most—but to do so in under eight hours?
 That’s just plain superhuman.
 When Lothar Leder broke the Challenge Roth finish line tape at 7:52:02 in 1996, the crowd went wild.
 It was an accomplishment so impressive, everyone assumed it would be impossible to replicate.
 Imagine their surprise when Leder repeated the accomplishment in 1997, clocking a 7:56:39—only good enough for third place on a day that saw four sub-eight performances.
 Belgian athlete Luc Van Lierde was the winner that day, recording a mind-boggling 7:50:27 (his time would stand as the world’s fastest iron-distance time for more than 14 years).

 In the 20 years since Leder’s breakout performance, only a relatively small number of triathletes have broken the sub-eight barrier.
-This select club contains only 40 members, with times ranging from current record holder Jan Frodeno’s 7:35:39 to James Cunnama’s by-a-whisker 7:59:59.
+This select club contains only 50 members, with times ranging from current record holder Kristian Blummenfelt’s 7:21:12 to James Cunnama’s by-a-whisker 7:59:59.
+Now, some pros have their sight set on an even more ambitious goal: sub-7 for men, sub-8 for women.

 But even superhumans are still, at their core, human.
 Though many assume a record-breaking performance occurs because of a nutritional breakthrough, technological wizardry or super-secret training plan, most members of the Sub-Eight Club say their secret power is quite boring: hard work, and lots of it.